-

 To elect Indigenous people to the various parliaments in Australia.

-Almost 60 years after being given the right to vote, very few First Nations people who answer to other Indigenous people have been elected to parliament.
+Almost 25 years after Federation, very few First Nations people who answer to other Indigenous people without compromise have been elected to parliament.

 We want to help change that.